-Data identified with a search may be retrieved in a number of ways, including the MAST Portal download manager, HTML download, ftp, and with user software.
-The best method of retrieval is largely a matter of convenience, although requests for very large volumes of data may require special effort.
+Data identified with a search may be retrieved in a number of ways, including via the MAST Portal download manager, browser download, ftp, and with user software.
+The best method of retrieval is largely a matter of convenience.
 Only authenticated and authorized users may retrieve data within the exclusive access period.

-Anonymous users may access public datasets in MAST without registering and without logging in.
-But only authenticated and authorized users may access data within the exclusive access period.
+Science data that have been identified through a Portal search may be retrieved in a number of ways.
+The best method of retrieval is largely a matter of user convenience, although fulfilling requests for very large volumes of data on hard media requires special effort.
+Anonymous users may search for and retrieve public datasets in MAST without registering and without logging in, but only authenticated and authorized users may retrieve data within the applicable exclusive access period.
 See the Data Access Policy for details and information on data access restrictions.

 Table 1.
 Batch retrieval methods